MageMCU/MCU_Algorithms/map_description/README.md

 As to what information is lost, try interchanging the data type (T) between (int and double) using the Fahrenheit and Celsius scales to observe the precision that is obtained between the data types.

 Actually number-lines themselves do not change but the processing or the transformation causes the change.
 The transformation itself between two values plays into this illusion.
 So what is changing?
+The test-1 results:

 ``----- SIDE (0 - 528) ----``<br>
 ``Actual |300 - 301| = 1``<br>